 4) Apprenticeship Program

-In 2014, the CCID en Nicaragua will expand to include practical hands-on training and experiences in: 1) seed saving; 2) agro-forestry; 3) beekeeping; 4) food nutrition (cooking with vegetables); and, 5) food preservation.
+In addition, the CCID BioNica has established partnerships with other organizations to provide practical training and experiences in: 1) seed saving; 2) agro-forestry; 3) beekeeping; and, 4) food preparation, preservation and storage.